DNArt/Timestretcher/README.md

 The Timestretcher constructor takes an options object and honours the following attrubutes, default values as specified:

     var options = {
       parent:           'body',   // Parent element used
       canvas_id:        'canvas', // ID of the actual video
       capture_width:    320,      // Resolution of the capture...
       capture_height:   240,      //   (decrease for better performance)
       display_width:    640,      // The output will be stretched to
       display_height:   480,      //   this size
       frame_rate:       30,       // Desired frame rate
       segment_size:     4,        // The number of lines took together
                                   //   less is slower but nicer
       upwards:          true,     // Direction of the time
       mirrored:         true      // Mirror output image?
-    }
+      allow_fullscreen: true      // Go fullscreen when F-key is pressed }

 The ```Timestretcher``` object further supports the following functions to change settings on the fly: